npxiaoying/Social-Recommendation/README.md

-# Summary of social recommendation repositories
+# Summary of social recommendation
 This repository summarizes some existing social recommendation papers and open source codes, provides downloads of the papers and attaches the corresponding code addresses.

 * Graph Neural Networks for Social Recommendation  [ WWW, 2019]